John Macleod (theologian)

-John Macleod (1872–1948) was a Scottish minister and Principal of the Free Church College from 1929-43.
+John Macleod (1872–1948) was a Scottish minister and Principal of the Free Church College from 1927 to 1942.
 He served as Moderator of the General Assembly of the Free Church of Scotland and was the author of Scottish Theology in relation to Church History.

 Divinity studies

 Having begun divinity studies in the Free Church College, his opposition to the Declaratory Act passed by the Free Church of Scotland General Assembly in 1892 led to his continuing his studies in divinity at the Assembly's College, Belfast, the Theological College of the Presbyterian Church in Ireland, where he obtained first place in Ecclesiastical History and Biblical Criticism.

 In May 1893, when the Free Church of Scotland confirmed the Declaratory Act passed by its General Assembly of 1892 to be a binding constitutional Act, which modified the Westminster Confession of Faith to which the Free Church adhered, he was one of a number of Free Church divinity students to join the Free Presbyterian Church of Scotland, which separated in Protest at this change in the constitution.